Joseph Grenny On The Generational Divide In Workplaces And How To Overcome It

 Master the story

-Whether we realise it not, we are often telling ourselves stories.
+Whether we realise it not, we are often telling ourselves tatler_tatler_stories.
 Stories that we might build from an infinite number of facts and design according to our emotions clouded by judgements and opinions that we have for others.

-Before holding a crucial conversation, make sure to separate the facts from the stories and effectively discuss only those.
+Before holding a crucial conversation, make sure to separate the facts from the tatler_tatler_stories and effectively discuss only those.
 If required, retrace your path to action one element at a time before you arrive at the ‘real story’ and understand what is bothering you.

 Make it safe